binnatheanalyst/Data-Modelling-Sports-Betting-/README.md

 ## 2. What this project is about ?

-- I built a foundational model for **predicting sports match outcomes** using statistics.
+- I built a model for **predicting sports match outcomes** using statistics.
 - Apply **Poisson probability** to estimate event frequencies such as goals scored etc.
 - Use **Excel formulas** to automate lookups and link datasets across multiple sheets.
 - Demonstrate data cleaning, transformation, and structured modeling within Excel.